 Renewable Energy Zone to Boost Local Economy and Jobs

 As part of the creation of the North West REZ, the Tasmanian government will collaborate with TasNetworks to advance the development of new transmission infrastructure between Burnie and Hampshire Hills.
-The proposed works include upgrades to existing transmission lines, the construction of new transmission lines and the establishment of new electrical substations.
+The proposed works include upgrades to existing transmission lines, construction of new transmission lines and the establishment of new electrical substations.
 This development is also anticipated to drive significant economic growth through job creation and increased investment in the region.

 “This will ensure we can meet demand, while also bringing to the state new jobs and economic opportunities,” stated Tasmanian Energy Minister, Nick Duigan.